Vyral/base-template/_posts/2020-12-22-where-are-the-best-christmas-lights-in-st--george-utah.md

 * The&nbsp;**[Red Hills Desert Garden](https://redhillsdesertgarden.com/){: target="_blank"}**
 * The ABC “Christmas Light Fight” award-winning&nbsp;**[Olsen Family home](https://www.stgeorgeutah.com/news/archive/2015/12/15/mgk-olsen-home-wins-christmas-light-fight/#.X-JNvdhKiUk){: target="_blank"}**&nbsp;on Harmony Place in Bloomington Hills\!

 You’ll of course want to hop in the car and see these and many others.
 Thanks to Hedgehog Electric for their annual St. George Christmas Lights map\!
-You can find it HERE.
+You can find it **[HERE](https://www.hedgehogelectric.com/2020-st-george-christmas-map/){: target="_blank" rel="noopener"}.**

 Happy Holidays friends\!